Standing Stones

 © VisitScotland / Kenny Lam

 These standing stones in Arran are part of a dramatic moorland rich in archeological history, including stone circles, burial cairns and more.
-These stones on the Isle of Arran may have once been used for observing astronomical activities, with the prehistoric standing stones dating to back to between 3,500 and 1,500 BC.
+The stones may have once been used for observing astronomical activities, with the prehistoric standing stones dating to back to between 3,500 and 1,500 BC.

 3. Ring of Brodgar Orkney